-The following terms are defined as they relate specifically to the Comprehensive Plan:
+The following terms are defined as they relate specifically to the Master Plan:

 Comprehensive means all-inclusive, both in terms of the geographic area covered and functional and natural activities and systems occurring in the area covered by the plan.